 Designing the Desk Cart

 The perfect balance of function and versatility, our latest product created a new category.
-From custom drawer hitches to specialty zones, peel back the curtain to discover the design process that led us to the Desk Cart.
+Peel back the curtain to discover the design process that led us to the desk cart.

 A Deeper Understanding

-After taking desk organization to the limit with the Grovemade Desk and Desk Shelf systems, Ken and Sean stopped product development and went back to ground zero with home office research, this time with a total focus on the space beyond the desk.
-They examined more than 250 home offices from pictures customers sent, interviewed 8 customers through video chat, and culminated in visiting 7 customers’ home offices in person.
-Ken and Sean discovered a deeper understanding of our customers, products, and company and the new direction that will guide Grovemade’s product design for years to come.
+After taking desk organization to the limit with the Grovemade Desk and Desk Shelf systems, Ken and Sean stopped product development and went back to ground zero with home office research.
+This time, they were totally focused on the space beyond the desk.
+They examined more than 250 home offices from pictures customers sent, interviewed eight customers through video chat, and visited seven customers’ home offices in person.
+The result was a deeper understanding of our customers, products, and company, and the new direction that will guide Grovemade’s product design for years to come.

 Finding Our North Star

-From the onset, Ken and Sean wanted to start with as blank a canvas as possible to truly build a product that came from the customer point of view.
-The combined findings from both Ken and Sean led to what we call our North Star, a foundational set of solutions to problems, principles, and product constraints that guide every aspect of our design.
+From the outset, Ken and Sean wanted to start with as blank a canvas as possible to build a product that came from the customer’s point of view.
+Their combined findings led to what we call our North Star, a foundational set of principles, product constraints, and solutions to problems that guide every aspect of our design.

 KEN TOMITA (Grovemade Co-Founder): Home offices always look pristine on social media.
 But in reality, they rarely look like that.